mariaafara/airflow-pipelines/dags/tp3/Readme.md

    the Docker daemon.

 ---------

-Additional changes:
+## Additional Changes:

-- Store DATAFRAME CSV into a mounted folder 'data'
+- Mounting a `data` folder as a bind mount to the container to store and load the DATAFRAME CSV.
-- Use Mount type to mount the data folder to the containers used with DockerOperator.
+- Use **Mount** type to mount the data folder to the containers used with DockerOperator.mounts
 - To be able to mount a specific directory on your machine, you have to use an absolute path that is specific to your local machine, so you can define it as an airflow variable and access it within your Airflow DAG.
 - You can set the value of PROJECT_ABSOLUTE_PATH as an Airflow Variable through the Airflow UI or using the airflow